Winner of January 2017 Palindrome Contest: (a dozen book choices)

-Book choice (out of 12 or more): Error and the Growth of Experimental Knowledge (D. Mayo 1996, Chicago)
+Book choice: Error and the Growth of Experimental Knowledge (D. Mayo 1996, Chicago)

 Bio: Cristiano Sabiu is a postdoctoral researcher in Cosmology and Astrophysics, working on Dark Energy and testing Einstein’s theory of General Relativity.
 He was born in Scotland with Italian roots and currently resides in Daejeon, South Korea.

 Statement: This was my first palindrome!
 I was never very interested in writing when I was younger (I almost failed English at school!).
 However, as my years progress I feel that writing/poetry may be the easiest way for us non-artists to express that which cannot easily be captured by our theorems and logical frameworks.
 Constrained writing seems to open some of those internal mental doors, I think I am hooked now.
 Thanks for organising this!